ideai-dev-000/ideai-main/docs/STATUS.md

 - All apps use centralized CSS from `@repo/ui`
 - All pages use `IdeAIPageTemplate` for consistency
+- All apps have consistent favicon and logo branding
 - Dev manager script auto-discovers all apps
-- Deployment script handles all 8 apps
+- Deployment script handles all 9 apps
 - Branch-per-site strategy ready for implementation
+- Documentation consolidated and cross-references updated